Superradiance of rotating black holes surrounded by dark matter: Rotating black hole surrounded by perfect fluid dark matter

 In this section, we will briefly introduce the rotating black hole solution immersed in dark matter, which is the background throughout our work.
-The action of Einstein gravity minimally coupled to electro-magnetic field in the presence of dark matter is written as~\cite{Das:2020yxw}:
+The action of Einstein gravity in the presence of dark matter is written as~\cite{Das:2020yxw}: